Nature of Profession

 Some related job titles are medical assistant, medical biller and medical office manager.

 The program is designed to be completed in two semesters when taken on a full-time basis.
 Some students may choose to pursue the certificate on a part-time basis (within four semesters).
 Students should complete the program within the specified timeframe.
-Admission to the Allied Health Program requires written acceptance by the Allied Health Program Director according to the admission requirements listed on the Allied Health Program application packet.
-Students may elect to complete some or all of the general education course requirements prior to being admitted into the Allied Health Program.
-Continuation in the Allied Health Program requires a minimum grade of "B" in MAST/ALTH courses with a minimum cumulative and most current completed quarter grade point average of 2.4 to participate in the practicum experience.
+Admission to the Billing & Coding Specialist Program requires written acceptance by the Allied Health Program Director according to the admission requirements listed on the Billing & Coding Specialist Program application packet.
+Students may elect to complete some or all of the general education course requirements prior to being admitted into the Billing & Coding Specialist Program.
+Continuation in the Billing & Coding Specialist Program requires a minimum grade of "B" in MAST/ALTH courses, a minimum grade of “C” in all other required courses, and a minimum cumulative and most current completed term grade point average of 2.4 to participate in the practicum experience.
+There is a time limit on completion of program requirements.
+Algebra and biology courses should have been completed within the past five years or repeating the courses is required.

 - 1. Apply for Admission to Southern State.